-There are two main types of chromatography, liquid chromatography and gas chromatography, depending upon the nature of the mobile phase.
-With the stationary phase being either a solid or a liquid, this makes the four main chromatographic groups as shown in Figure 1.4.
-In liquid chromatography, a liquid is used as the mobile phase to separate compounds based on hydrophilic and hydrophobic properties, electrostatic interactions, charged ion exchange, size exclusion or other techniques (McMaster, 2007).
-In gas chromatography (GC) the mobile phase is an inert carrier gas, whereas the stationary phase is a solid or a viscous liquid coating the walls of a long capillary tube.
-Supercritical fluid uses compressed CO2 as mobile phase.
-Thin-layer chromatography chromatography (TLC) uses an absorbent material on flat glass or metal plates, whereas paper chromatography uses a strip of paper as the stationary phase.
-Capillary action is used to pull the solvents up through the paper and separate the solutes which were previously adsorbed onto the stationary phase.
+There are four main types of chromatography with the type defined by the nature of the mobile phase.
+In liquid chromatography, a liquid is used as mobile phase to separate compounds based on hydrophilic and hydrophobic properties.
+In gas chromatography (GC) the mobile phase is an inert carrier gas, whereas the stationary phase is a solid or a liquid-coated solid conducting the mobile phase through a coiled column.
+Supercritical fluid chromatography uses compressed CO2 as mobile phase.
+Thin-layer chromatography (TLC) uses an absorbent material on flat glass plates, whereas paper chromatography uses a strip of paper as the stationary phase.
+Capillary action is used to pull the solvents up through the paper and separate the solutes.
+The different chromatography techniques are illustrated in Figure 1.4.